 Okay guys, this chicken stew recipe is definitely at the top of my list of all-time favorite recipes!
 Chicken Stew is thicker and heartier than chicken soup, but lighter than a beef stew.
 The flavor is absolutely on point, it’s totally cozy, and it’s just one of those things that I could happily eat for three meals per day and still want more the next day.
-In other words, you have to try this chicken stew!
+With nearly 200 5-star reviews, you have to try this chicken stew!

 What is Chicken Stew?